-We also reviewed Duke transmission outages impacting the dates with TSR refusals and found nothing that would merit further investigation.
+We also reviewed Duke transmission outages impacting the dates with TSR refusals and found none that would merit further investigation.

-Because this is a Duke flowgate, we reviewed the accuracy of the AFC process further by analyzing how close the flowgate was in real time to the forecasted flows on two days when the Base AFC was near zero coincident with refusals.
-We found that the flowgate was loaded to 67 percent and 92 percent of forecast on these days.
-Overall, this indicates that the day-ahead studies were moderate predictors of real-time conditions for this flowgate.
+Because this is a Duke flowgate, we reviewed the accuracy of the AFC process further by analyzing how close the flowgate was in real time to the forecasted flows on two days, March 3 and 15, when the Base AFC was near zero coincident with refusals.
+We found that the flowgate was occasionally overloaded these days.
+Overall, this indicates that the day-ahead studies were accurate predictors of real-time conditions for this flowgate.